There are people who are destroyed by chaos, and then there are those who are forged by it.

 A new chapter begins

 Narrowly earning an honorable discharge from the military but unable to return to his family of origin, Mike eventually found himself as a homeless veteran.
-He relied on his GI Bill benefits to put him through Camden County Community college while living under the RT.
+He relied on his GI Bill benefits to put him through Burlington County College while living under the RT.
 42 bridge.

 With nothing but time to focus, he became the top Chinese speaker in his chosen language class, and earned a job teaching English in China.